HigherOrderCO/Bend/GUIDE.md

 }
 ```

-Wow, that's quite a mouthful.
-In an soon update, we'll add a syntax sugar to
-make this shorter:
+That's ugly.
+Very soon, we'll add a syntax sugar to make this shorter:

 ```
 tree = ![![1,2],![3,4]]